Bookings fill up fast at Albuquerque 'Stranger Things' Airbnb

 The Asher family replicated the home on the inside just like in the show.
 They have added modern touches but kept the flavors of the 80s alive.
 They say it’s more than just a stay, it’s an experience.

-The show has put Albuquerque on the map.
-From the Stranger Things Airbnb to the roller rink that’s seen a boost in business since the show aired.
+The show has put Albuquerque on the map for a new set of TV watchers.
+From the Stranger Things Airbnb to the roller rink that’s seen a boost in business since the show aired, the city has seen fan foot traffic.
 The Asher family is happy to be a part of the local economic boost and hopes to keep it going for years to come.

 “As long as people are excited about Stranger Things and coming to book for it, then we will continue to have it open as kind of a Stranger Things-themed house.
 If the excitement ever dies down, then we will move in here and live happily ever after.”